sangohkim/ViT/README.md

 - Validation set: 50 per class (10000 in total)

 Since test labels are not given, I'll treat validation set as test set.
-For validation set, I'll additionally randomly sample 10 images per class from the training set (5000 images for validation set in total).
+For validation set, I'll randomly sample 10 images per class from the training set (5000 images for validation set in total).
 - training: 98000
 - validation: 2000
 - test: 10000